freebayes/freebayes/README.md

 Note the use of --recursive.
 This is required in order to download all nested git submodules for external repositories.

-### Resolving proxy issues with git

-Depending on your local network configuration, you may have problems obtaining freebayes via git.
-If you see something like this you may be behind a proxy that blocks access to standard git:// port (9418).

-    $ git clone --recursive git://github.com/ekg/freebayes.git
-    Cloning into 'freebayes'...
-    fatal: Unable to look up github.com (port 9418) (Name or service not known)

-Luckily, if you have access to https:// on port 443, then you can use this 'magic' command as a workaround to enable download of the submodules:

-    git config --global url.https://github.com/.insteadOf git://github.com/

 ## Compilation

 freebayes requires g++, camke, the standard C and C++ development libraries, liblzma, pthread, and libbzip2.